bojand/ghz/www/docs/options.md

 ### `-proto`

 The path to The Protocol Buffer .proto file for input.
+If no `-proto` or `-protoset` options are used, we attempt to perform [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md).

 ### `-protoset`